 Satsuma is a very small town located in the state of Florida.
 With a population of 4,623 people and just one neighborhood, Satsuma is the 293rd largest community in Florida.

-Because occupations involving physical labor dominate the local economy, Satsuma is generally considered to be a blue-collar town.
-46.94% of the Satsuma workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Satsuma is a blue-collar town, with 46.94% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Satsuma is a town of construction workers and builders, service providers, and professionals.
 There are especially a lot of people living in Satsuma who work in food service (14.30%), office and administrative support (13.23%), and teaching (11.94%).

-As is often the case in a small town, Satsuma doesn't have a public transportation system that people use for their commute.
+Satsuma is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Satsuma home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Satsuma residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Satsuma include English, German, Irish, Scottish, and Italian.